Van Williams: Early life

-Williams was born in Fort Worth, Texas, the son of Priscilla Anne (Jarvis) and Bernard Cardwell Williams.
-He grew up on a ranch outside Fort Worth and later studied animal husbandry and business at Texas Christian University.
+Williams grew up on a ranch outside Fort Worth and later studied animal husbandry and business at Texas Christian University.
 He moved to Hawaii in 1956 after differences with his father on how the ranch should be run.

 Career

 A diving instructor in Hawaii in 1956, Williams was discovered there in 1957 by producer Mike Todd, who urged him to come to Hollywood.
 Williams recalled, "Todd liked the look of me and said I should try the acting business, but added, 'First, boy, go back to college and get your degree.'
 I followed his advice, took my degree in business administration and then wandered into Hollywood."

-Todd died in a plane crash in 1958, but Williams took vocal and acting lessons.
+Todd died in a plane crash in 1958, but Williams took voice and acting lessons.
 He managed to get cast in an episode of General Electric Theatre and was seen by executives from Warner Bros., who signed him to a contract in 1959.
 "I stumbled into the business, unknown and untrained," he says.
 "I was really lucky."